Hamsda/EmoTrackerPacks/ootrando_overworldmap_hamsda/SETTINGS.md

 I have not found a good way to represent that a trial started as dispelled.

+## Main Rules: World

+This tab contains more settings about the world structure of a randomizer seed ([see wiki](https://wiki.ootrandomizer.com/index.php?title=Readme#World)).

+A lot of these settings will not have any influence on the standard variant.
+To get the full benefits, you will need to use the entrance randomizer variant.

 ### Starting Age

 This setting determines which age you started as.